 You must be told if a credit report has been used against you.
 Anyone who uses a credit report against you – for example, to deny an apartment, a job, or a loan – must tell you in writing the name, address, and phone number of the credit bureau that made the report.

 Once every 12 months you can get a free copy of your credit report from each of the 3 big credit bureaus.
+During the coronavirus pandemic, you can get a free credit report once a week through April 2021.
 The 3 big credit bureaus are Equifax, Experian and Trans Union.
 They have a central website, a toll-free number and a mailing address so you can get your report easily.

 - You can ask for it online at www.annualcreditreport.com.
 Doing it online is the fastest.
 You get your report right away.
 You can also download form to fill out and mail in.